-In the event the Division of Mass Transit, Broward County, Florida, throughout the term of this contract should implement operations out of another work base station, the following conditions will apply:
+In the event the Transportation Department, Broward County, Florida, throughout the term of this contract should implement operations out of another work base station, the following conditions will apply:

 Prior to assignment of personnel covered under this Agreement, negotiations will be reopened regarding this Article of the current Agreement to consider methods of implementing seniority.
 This Article is not to be construed as intent to reopen any other Article or Section in the Agreement.